 Spark workloads are common to ScyllaDB deployments.
 Spark helps users conduct analytic workloads on top of their transactional data.
 Utilizing the open source Spark-Cassandra connector, ScyllaDB enables access of Spark to the data.

-During our recent webinar, ‘Analytics Showtime: Spark Powered by Scylla’ (now available on-demand), there were several questions that we found worthy of additional discussion.
+During our recent webinar, ‘Analytics Showtime: Spark Powered by ScyllaDB’ (now available on-demand), there were several questions that we found worthy of additional discussion.